 It's More Than a Wave…It's a Program

-If you're new to the Jeep brand and you've managed to take all that in so far, you might want to sit down and grab a cup of strong coffee as there's now another Jeep Wave to know about, and this one is a real-life program operated by the manufacturer, but only in the United States so far.
+If you're new to the Jeep brand and you've managed to take all that in so far, you might want to sit down and grab a cup of strong coffee as there's now another Jeep Wave to know about, and this one is a real-life program operated by the manufacturer, and it's now available in Canada!

-This Jeep Wave is a program run by Fiat Chrysler Automobiles since last year that has been designed to provide select Jeep vehicle owners in the United States with dedicated 24/7 exclusive Jeep vehicle owner support and a special package of benefits.
+This Jeep Wave is a program run by Stellantis that has been designed to provide select Jeep vehicle owners with dedicated 24/7 exclusive Jeep vehicle owner support and a special package of benefits.
 The program is intended to enhance the Jeep ownership experience and is a thank you to buyers for their patronage of the brand.

-Membership benefits include: exclusive owner support for Jeep owners, complimentary maintenance, VIP treatment at Jeep brand events, trip interruption protection, first-day rental coverage, and access to an exclusive Savings Network.
+Membership benefits include: exclusive owner support for Jeep owners, complimentary maintenance, VIP treatment at Jeep brand events, trip interruption protection, first-day rental coverage, and more.
+Read more about the Jeep Wave Program here.